haskell-game/tiny-games-hs/README.md

 The prize is.. glory!
 Submit your entries now, here or in the #haskell-game chat ([Matrix](https://matrix.to/#/#haskell-game:matrix.org) / [IRC](https://web.libera.chat/#haskell-game)).
-Here are the categories and rules:
+Here are the categories, rules and entries:

 ## gam-10-80-hs-base ("base")